victorlapin/AdvancedVehicles/README.md

 ## Details

-This mod requires ModTek, Streak Missile Launchers and Haakon's Tons Of Guns.
+This mod requires ModTek, Hangar of Stompyness and Haakon's Tons Of Guns.

 **Why make this mod?**